 X Rocker free take back service will only be available to customers where there is a like for like comparison between the new purchased product and the old product brought in for disposal (example: an audio gaming chair in that has been replaced, headset controller etc).
 X Rocker does not offer a home collection service.

-The UK Head office address is;
+The X Rocker UK Head Office address is;

 Ace Casual LTD